New Course: Statistics Intermediate in R: Averages and Variability

 This new course, Statistics Intermediate in R, is the latest addition to our Data Analyst in R path.
 If you have a Dataquest subscription already, click the button below to dive directly into the new course and start learning!

-(If you don't have a subscription yet, you can sign up for a free account and work through our free interactive R programming courses.
-You can also take advantage of our Black Friday sale for a big discount if you'd like to subscribe for access to all of our courses and projects.)
+(If you don't have a subscription yet, you can sign up for a free account and work through our free interactive R programming courses.)

 What Will I Learn in This Course?